 - Location: German, Canadian and American manufacturers are market leaders

-In recent times, some companies have been selling cheap imitations of popular vaporizers like the Magic Flight Launch Box, and even passing off near identical copies of the Pax as the real deal.
-These fakes are often poorly made and dangerous products (glass dust has been found in Da Kube’s draw stem, for instance) that exist only to cash in on the fast growing market for portable vaporizers while taking profits away from legitimate manufacturers of safe and top quality units.
+In recent times, some companies have been selling cheap imitations of popular vaporizers like the Magic Flight Launch Box, and even passing off near identical copies of the PAX as the real deal.
+These fakes are often poorly made and dangerous products that exist only to cash in on the fast growing market for portable vaporizers while taking profits away from legitimate manufacturers of safe and top quality units.
 These imitation products don’t perform like their legitimate counterparts, will most likely break, and won’t have a warranty period or available replacement parts.
 Make sure you buy from a trustworthy seller (hint: Australian Vaporizers) to avoid being stuck with a fake that won’t work.

 No matter what kind of vaporizer you buy, or what it’s made out of, some level of maintenance will be needed to keep your machine functioning properly.
 An unclean vaporizer will make your vapour taste bad, stick parts together and make your vaporizer look and feel gross.
 Some people enjoy cleaning and maintaining their devices to keep them in tip-top condition; others hate it or simply just don’t have the time.
 Consider the materials that your chosen vaporizer is made of.